Treeniks/bachelor-thesis-isabelle-vscode/chapters/04-main-both.typ

 The main advantage of option 1 is performance.
 If the client handles caching of decorations, then the server won't have to calculate the decorations anew (which is a rather expensive operation), nor will another round of JSON Serialization and Deserialization have to happen.
 However, the trade-off is that more work needs to be done on the client side, making new client implementations for other editors potentially harder.

 Because of this, we instead introduced a new `PIDE/decoration_request` notification, sent by the client to explicitly signal to the server that it should send a `PIDE/decoration` notification back no matter what.

 Note that this system is atypical for the LSP.
 The `PIDE/decoration_request` notification is, semantically speaking, a request and intends a response from the server, yet from the perspective of the LSP, it is a unidirectional notification, while its response is also a unidirectional `PIDE/decoration` notification.

-The reason for this is twofold: There was already precedent for such behavior in the Isabelle language server, specifically with `PIDE/preview_request` and `PIDE/preview_response` notifications, and, the `PIDE/decoration` notification is not only sent after a request.
+The reason we did it anyway is twofold:
+1. There was already precedent for such behavior in the Isabelle language server, specifically with `PIDE/preview_request`.
+2. `PIDE/preview_response` notifications, and, the `PIDE/decoration` notification is not only sent after a request.
 The original automatic sending behavior that existed before is still present and was not altered.
 If we were to implement `PIDE/decoration_request`s as an LSP request instead, this would only result in extra implementation work on the client side because a client would need to implement the same decoration application logic for both the `PIDE/decoration` notification and the `PIDE/decoration_request` response.
 By defining `PIDE/decoration_request`s as notifications, the client only needs to implement a singular handler for `PIDE/decoration` notifications and automatically covers both scenarios simultaneously.

 Later on, we found that client-side caching was already implemented for the Isabelle VSCode extension; however, incorrectly so.
 The caching was done via a JavaScript `Map` #footnote[https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map], with files as keys and the content list from the decoration messages as values.
 For the keys, the specific value used was of type `URI` #footnote[https://code.visualstudio.com/api/references/vscode-api#Uri], which does not explicitly implement an equality function, thus resulting in an inconsistent equality check where two URIs pointing to the same file may not have been the same URI in TypeScript-land.
 Switching the key to using string representations of the URIs fixed the issue.
 However, we decided to keep the `PIDE/decoration_request` notification.
 While it may not be in use by #vscode() directly, other Isabelle language client implementations may make use of this functionality anyway.